kbase/groups/design/interactions.md

 This document describes client interactions with the Groups service based on the design in `design.md` in this folder.

-The interactions for the stretch design goals are not included - they will be added if an when it's clear there is time available for implementation.
+The interactions for the stretch design goals are not included - they will be added if and when it's clear there is time available for implementation.

 ## Data Structures